In 2018, I had the opportunity to speak at the cPanel Conference in Houston.

 Communication and Backup preferences should be checked from inside the WHM interface.
 Though they are both available from the command line, the commands are a bit outside the scope of this post, and they are simple enough to copy manually.
 Any plugins to WHM should be reinstalled fresh on the new server.

-With Linux, it is possible to install anything you want anywhere on the system you want, making researching extra software or services difficult.
-Ideally, you will already know what software your sites depend on and what is installed on the source server to support them, though this is not always the case.
+With Linux, it is possible to install anything you want anywhere on the system you want, making researching extra software or services rather difficult.
+Ideally, you will already know what software your sites depend on, and what is installed on the source server to support them, though this is not always the case.

 There are a few important commands to remember when trying to find ‘other stuff’:

-The first command shows all running processes on a server, which can be selectively parsed for particular lines such as Varnish or cPHulk, and the second command shows listening services, which should export a few dozen lines that can be scanned for alternative listeners like Nginx, Litespeed, or Memcache.
+The first command shows all running processes on a server, which can be selectively parsed and grepped for particular lines such as Varnish or cPHulk.
+The second command shows listening services, which should export a few dozen lines that can be scanned for alternative listeners like Nginx, Litespeed, or Memcache.
 This command also shows services that are using nonstandard ports, like Apache on 8080 as a backend to another server, or a custom Java application listening on its own port.

 There are a variety of settings that can be modified from within WHM in regards to MySQL, Apache, and PHP.
-It is not recommended to copy the configuration files for which the settings are saved outright to the new server, as there may be minor variations between builds or versions that can cause applications to not start.
+It is not recommended to copy the configuration files for which the settings are saved outright to the new server, as there may be minor variations between builds or versions that can cause these applications to not start.

 There is also the matter of changes in resource levels.
-If an upgrade in servers is being performed, then larger or smaller limits may be necessary to avoid memory issues or utilizing hardware effectively.
+If an upgrade in servers is being performed, then larger or smaller limits may be necessary to avoid memory issues or to utilize hardware effectively.